l0rdFalco/git-prac-1/prac_1.md

 ## comparing repos
-use the diff command to compare repos
+use the diff command to compare repos using the command `git diff main origin/main`

+It can aldo be used to compare branches e.g. `git diff branch_1 branch_2`

+It can aldo be used to compare commits e.g. `git diff commit_id_1 commit_id_2`